-Prior to operating at ports and maritime facilities or transporting hazardous materials, essential workers like truck drivers, railroad workers, longshoremen, pipeline operators, and warehouse managers must obtain multiple security credentials managed by the Transportation Security Administration and U.S. Customs and Border Protection.
-For hundreds of thousands of workers, this often means that they must submit to identical background checks and repeatedly pay fees in order to apply for and renew their credentials.
+Prior to operating at ports and maritime facilities or transporting hazardous materials, essential workers like truck drivers, railroad workers, longshoremen, pipeline operators, and warehouse managers must obtain multiple security credentials administered by the Transportation Security Administration and U.S. Customs and Border Protection.
+For hundreds of thousands of workers, this often meant submitting to identical background checks and repeatedly paying fees in order to apply for and renew their credentials.

-The bipartisan Transportation Security Screening Modernization Act was introduced by U.S. Representatives Garret Graves (R-LA), Chairman of the House Aviation Subcommittee; Adam Smith (D-WA), Ranking Member of the House Armed Services Committee; and Mark Green (R-TN), Chairman of the Committee on Homeland Security, along with Representatives Michael Guest (R-MS), Dina Titus (D-NV), and Salud Carbajal (D-CA).
+The bipartisan Transportation Security Screening Modernization Act was introduced by U.S. Representatives Garret Graves (R-LA), Adam Smith (D-WA), Mark Green (R-TN), Michael Guest (R-MS), Dina Titus (D-NV), and Salud Carbajal (D-CA).
 The Senate companion was introduced by Senators Roger Wicker (R-MS), Jon Tester (D-MT), Deb Fischer (R-NE), and Angus King (I-ME).

 Statements of Support